scarioscia/modeling_biological_populations/README.md

 ## Updating the Module

 Feel free to use this if you have a group of students who might benefit - or if you're a curious biologist yourself!
-Reach out directly to Andrew (abortvi2@jhu.edu) or Sara (saracarioscia@jhu.edu) if you have any questions or suggestions.
+Reach out to Andrew (abortvi2@jhu.edu) or Sara (saracarioscia@jhu.edu) if you have any questions or suggestions.
 If there's a feature or other update you'd like added, please submit an issue directly on GitHub.